Vita3K/Vita3K.github.io/_posts/2024-07-31-3-years-Progress-Report.md

 # Audio library (NGS) Changes

 The audio library has been one of the biggest roadblocks thus far in improving the emulator.
 One major remaining problem was the complete lack of AAC decoder support three years ago.
 First [1whatletay](https://github.com/1whatleytay) worked on the basic implementation at [#808](https://github.com/Vita3K/Vita3K/pull/808), then [Zangetsu](https://github.com/Zangetsu38) improved it with the help of [Macdu](https://github.com/Macdu) at [#1686](https://github.com/Vita3K/Vita3K/pull/1686).
-Many games use atrac, but since AAC is also used as part of mp4, these implementations have improved compatibility for many games.
+Many games use atrac9, but this implementations have improved compatibility for some games like LittleBigPlanet, TALES games, wipeout and so on.

 Its inner machinations haven't been completely solved, but are far better understood than they were three years ago.
 [Macdu](https://github.com/Macdu) has been working hard on this issue and -- while not everything is fixed yet -- Pull [#2668](https://github.com/Vita3K/Vita3K/pull/2668) has made significant improvements.
 Notably, this PR eliminates crackling in the Persona dancing games, pushing them all to a Playable status.